JLSteenwyk/orthosnap/docs/faq/index.rst

 FAQ
 ===

-**Is there a website application of orthosnap?**
+**Is there a website application of OrthoSNAP?**

-Currently, orthosnap is only a command line tool.
+Currently, OrthoSNAP is only a command line tool.

 |

-**I am having trouble install orthosnap, what should I do?**
+**I am having trouble install OrthoSNAP, what should I do?**

-Please install orthosnap using a virtual environment as directed in the installation instructions.
+Please install OrthoSNAP using a virtual environment as directed in the installation instructions.
 If you are still running into issues after installing in a virtual environment, please contact the main software developer via email_ or twitter_.